-As of 31st March, 2023 and 31st December, 2022, the Group had €667 and €685 million (€623 million as of 31st December, 2021), respectively, in provisions for the proceedings it is facing (which are included in the line item "Provisions for taxes and other legal contingencies" in the consolidated balance sheet) of which €524 million as of 31st December, 2022 (€533 million as of 31st December, 2021) corresponded to legal contingencies and €161 million as of 31st December, 2022 (€91 million as of 31st December, 2021) corresponded to tax related contingencies.
-Most of these provisions for legal contingencies correspond to the Bank and its subsidiaries registered in Spain, which account for approximately 78 per cent. of these provisions.
+As of 31st March, 2024 and 31st December, 2023, the Group had €789 million and €696 million, respectively (€685 million as of 31st December, 2022) in provisions for the proceedings it is facing (which are included in the line item "Provisions for taxes and other legal contingencies" in the consolidated balance sheet) of which €539 million and €524 million as of 31st December, 2023 and 31st December, 2022, respectively corresponded to legal contingencies and €158 million and €161 million as of 31st December, 2023 and 31st December, 2022, respectively, corresponded to tax related contingencies.
 However, the uncertainty arising from these proceedings (including those for which no provisions have been made, either because it is not possible to estimate any such provisions or for other reasons) makes it impossible to guarantee that the possible losses arising from such proceedings will not exceed, where applicable, the amounts that the Group currently has provisioned and, therefore, could affect the Group's consolidated results.